 After all this, you may be wondering why you’d ever need to leave your suite on the Royal Princess?
 Well I can tell you that it is a beautiful ship to explore and you will not be disappointed.
 It truly is a cruise ship fit for a Royal.

 I was invited by Princess Cruises to take a tour of the Royal Princess in June 2018.
-Look out for more photos, information about this cruise ship in future blog posts on cruiselifestyle.co.uk.
+Look out for more photos, information about this cruise ship in future blog posts on cruiselifestyle.co.uk or check out the lovely Carole and Paul’s first experience of Princess Cruises on the Royal Princess.

 Related post: Regal Princess: Cruise Ship Galley Tour